jafingerhut/cljol/doc/README-dev.md

 the scc-graph corresponds to a set of nodes from the original graph, all that are in the same scc.
-There is an edge from node A to node B in the scc-graph if, in the original graph, any node in set A has an edge to any node in set B.
+There is an edge from node A to node B in the scc-graph if, in the original graph, any node in set A has an edge to any node in set B.  See the function cljol.graph/scc-graph for an implementation.

 The scc-graph is a DAG, and then we can use the method described above on that DAG.
+The function cljol.graph/reachable-nodes implements this combination of calculating the scc-graph, then calcalating reachable-nodes on the resulting DAG, then transforming the results back into results for the original graph.